 It’s also worth checking if the designers you like are about to drop their new collections.
 This often means old collections are sold off in sample sales.
 This is a great time to bag a bargain, but if you’re after a particular style from the old collection, you may struggle to find one in-store.

-2. It’s a costly process
+2. Wedding dress shopping was a costly process

 This was particularly frustrating, in my opinion.
 Paying for an appointment has become commonplace in London, something I can completely understand as a safeguard against time wasters.
 However, it seems to be they are non-refundable and are just an added cost to the process.
 Saying that, some shops will take the money off your dress if you buy with them, as further incentive.
 The general price mark is between £25-40 per appointment, so keep this in mind when shopping around.